karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ## **Building the pipeline**

-Now it's time to build the pipeline.
+Now it's time to start building the pipeline.
 Let me remind you again what I'll be building.

 ![pipeline-diagram](/img/update-platform-images-pipeline.png)